 In recent years, students from China, Germany, India, Iran, Italy, Korea, the Philippines, Poland, Turkey, and Ukraine have received graduate degrees from the Chemistry Department at Rutgers University-Newark and secured attractive jobs in industry and academia.

 More information is available on the Rutgers Admissions website.
-Interested candidates are encouraged to contact the graduate program coordinator (email@example.com) for additional information.
+Interested candidates are encouraged to contact the graduate program administrator (email@example.com) for additional information.